 The Advisory Board to the master’s degree program in audience analytics is comprised of people who broadly represent the demographics of the profession globally.
 Members are leaders from a range of positions in the consumer and audience analytics sectors of the media and measurement industries.
 Board members have unique access and insight into the current challenges and needs in this specialized field, as well as those of the future.

 The Advisory Board role is two-fold.
 First, the board helps the college confirm and document the skills and capabilities that employers seek in graduates of the audience analytics master’s degree program.
 Second, the board helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed in their chosen careers.
-The Board is chaired by the program coordinator for the specialization.
+The Board is chaired by the program coordinator for the concentration.

 Associate Professor, University of Florida